PetrovEvgeniy/ShipmentMonitoringSystem/README.md

 # 🛰️Shipment Monitoring System
-Shipment Monitoring System was a team laboratory project that was part of the course "Internet of Things (IoT)" at THU.
+Shipment Monitoring System was a team laboratory project that was part of the course "Internet of Things (IoT)" at the Technische Hochschule Ulm.
 (2022)

 # Participants:
 - Evgeniy Petrov (https://github.com/PetrovEvgeniy)